panaversity/learn-agentic-ai/01_ai_agents_first/15_advanced_tools/README.md

 > **The Big Idea:** You are a manager, and your tools are your team.
 Advanced features are your management playbook for telling them *when* to work, *if* they can work, and *what to do* when they run into trouble.

-### What We'll Master in This Step?
+### What We'll Master in This Step

 To give you a roadmap, here are the key questions we will answer.
 By the end of this guide, you'll be able to confidently control your agent's behavior in complex, real-world scenarios:

-*   **Controlling Execution Flow:** How can I force my agent to stop after its first action (`stop_on_first_tool`), or only after a specific "finalizing" tool is used (`stop_tool_names`)?
+*   **Controlling Execution Flow:** How can I use `tool_use_behavior` to stop my agent after its first action (`"stop_on_first_tool"`), or only after a specific "finalizing" tool (`StopAtTools`)?
-*   **Preventing Runaway Agents:** What is the ultimate safety net (`max_turns`) to prevent agents from getting stuck in loops, and how does it interact with other settings?
+*   **Preventing Runaway Agents:** What is the `max_turns` safety net, how does it limit LLM calls, and how does it raise an exception when reached?
-*   **Creating Context-Aware Tools:** How do I make certain tools available *only* under specific conditions, like creating an "admin-only" tool using the dynamic `is_enabled` flag?
+*   **Creating Context-Aware Tools:** How do I make tools available *only* under specific conditions, like creating an "admin-only" tool using the dynamic `is_enabled` flag?
-*   **Building Resilient Agents:** How can my agent handle tool failures gracefully so it can recover and try a different approach instead of crashing?
+*   **Building Resilient Agents:** How can my agent handle tool failures gracefully with `try/except` so it can recover instead of crashing?
-*   **Managing Stateful Tools:** For the rare cases where a tool needs to remember information between calls, how do we build one using a class (`FunctionTool`), and why is this advanced pattern used sparingly?
+*   **Managing Stateful Tools:** For rare cases where a tool needs to remember information, how do we build one using the `FunctionTool` class, and why is this pattern used sparingly?
+*   **Applying Production Patterns:** How do these features map to real-world architectures like API Gateways, Data Pipelines, and Interactive Assistants?

-## 🤔 Why Do We Need Advanced Tools MasterClass?
+## 🤔 Why Do We Need an Advanced Tools MasterClass?

 Without advanced controls, agents can get stuck in loops, crash on a simple error, or try to use tools they shouldn't have access to.
 This costs time and money.
 Advanced tools solve these critical problems:
 *   **Control:** Stop your agent from running forever or calling tools unnecessarily.
 *   **Context:** Enable or disable tools based on the user's permissions or the situation.
 *   **Resilience:** Handle failures without crashing the entire process.